MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/prerequisites.md

 The Azure Connected Machine agent isn't tested on operating systems hardened by the Center for Information Security (CIS) Benchmark.

-## ARM64 Architecture support
+## ARM64 architecture support

 Not all features, virtual machine extensions, and services are supported on ARM64 at this point.
 Below are a few features which are known to be supported.
-For full details on ARM64 compatibility or to check if other services are supported, please refer to the documentation for the service you wish to use.
+For full details on ARM64 compatibility or to check if other services are supported, refer to the documentation for the service you wish to use.

 - RunCommand
 - CustomScriptExtension
 - Azure Monitor Agent

+> [!NOTE]
+>
-Please note that Machine Configuration is NOT compatible with ARM64 at this time.
+> Machine configuration is not compatible with ARM64 at this time.

 ## Limited support operating systems